 You can apply for starting a petrol pump dealership business in India in two ways: online and offline.
 To apply for a petrol pump dealership, check for its advertisements in newspapers or online, or visit the official websites of the respective petroleum companies.
 Also, note that you will be required to pay a fee to get your license and an application fee.

-Both the fees vary depending on the location of the bunk.
+Both the fees vary depending on the location of the pump.
 For example, if you are applying to set up a petrol station in a rural area, then you will need to pay an application fee of Rs.
 100. However, if you plan to establish your bunk in an urban area, the application fee is Rs.
 1,000.

 Similarly, the license fee you may need to pay varies depending on several factors, including the company you want to collaborate with to set up your dealership and the area where you want to establish the bunk.